 Even if your older adult doesn’t always remember each person in the family, it can be a source of comfort when they reach out and connect.

-• Ask family and friends to send handwritten notes to your older adult, then read the letters aloud together as they arrive in the mail.
+- Ask family and friends to send handwritten notes to your older adult, then read the letters aloud together as they arrive in the mail.
+And if they would enjoy the activity, your older adult could write or draw responses to be mailed back.

-• Coordinate phone calls with a different family member each week or arrange outdoor visits.
+- Coordinate phone calls with a different family member each week.

 4. Find supportive mental health services